How to buy NatWest shares (NWG)

-This guide will explain the history of NatWest and its recent rebrand away from its tarnished Royal Bank of Scotland name.
-You’ll find a history of how NatWest stock has performed, how to invest in NatWest, and the best brokers to invest with.
+This guide explains the history of NatWest and its recent rebrand away from its tarnished Royal Bank of Scotland name.
+You can find a history of how NatWest stock has performed and what the outlook for the future looks like.

-If you have all the information you need and just want to invest, you can buy NatWest shares immediately by visiting one of our trusted brokers below.
+If you have all the information you need and just want to know what the best place to buy NatWest stock is, check out one of our trusted brokers below.
 If you’re not ready to invest yet, keep reading for more information on NatWest.

-Buying shares in NatWest is a simple process, even for the most inexperienced investor.
+Nowadays, investing in a public company is simple, even for the most inexperienced investor.
 The following list explains the steps you need to take to complete your investment.

 - Create an account.
 Once you’ve selected your broker, simply go to their website and create an account.
 The steps required for this will vary from platform to platform, but generally you can expect to have to provide your name, email address, phone number, and some form of photo identification.